Marcus Semien Player Props: Rangers vs. White Sox

 White Sox Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the White Sox pitching staff leads MLB.
+- The White Sox pitching staff leads MLB with a collective 9.6 strikeouts per nine innings.

-- The White Sox have the 22nd-ranked team ERA across all MLB pitching staffs (4.52).
+- The White Sox's 4.52 team ERA ranks 23rd among all league pitching staffs.

-- White Sox pitchers combine to allow the fifth-most home runs in baseball (99 total, 1.4 per game).
+- White Sox pitchers combine to give up 100 total home runs at a rate of 1.4 per game (fifth-most in the league).

-- Banks will start for the White Sox, his first this season.
+- Cease gets the start for the White Sox, his 16th of the season.
+He is 3-3 with a 4.31 ERA and 91 strikeouts in 79 1/3 innings pitched.

-- The 31-year-old lefty has six appearances out of the bullpen this season.
+- The righty last pitched on Friday against the Los Angeles Dodgers, when he tossed 5 1/3 innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.